S>C 0x46 SID_NEWS_INFO

 Comments

-When the official server sends this, it sends each entry in its own message with Number of entries set to 1 and Newest news timestamp set to the timestamp of the single entry that was sent in that message.
-Oldest news timestamp seems to be the same across all entries, but even when requesting all of the news, an entry with that timestamp is not guaranteed to also be sent.
+seems to be the same across all entries, but even when requesting all of the news, an entry with that timestamp is not guaranteed to also be sent.

-For the "MotD" entry (timestamp = 0) the Newest news timestamp is neither 0 nor a value matching any of the other news entries that were sent.
+is neither 0 nor a value matching any of the other news entries that were sent.
 In my single sample it was newer than the newest actual news, but still a few years old.
 This MotD seems to be product-specific and can contain special characters.
-The last line seems to always be your last logon time, for example Last logon: Fri Sep 10 2:18 AM (double spaces between date and time intentional, not sure if it's do to the single-digit hour or some other reason).
-If no other MotD is set for a product it'll just be this line.
+The last line seems to always be your last logon time, for example Last logon: Fri Sep 10 2:18 AM

 On the official server, news entries are sent newest-to-oldest, and the MotD is sent at the end.